HVAC Calculator

 What is a normal superheat for R-410A?

-For R-410A with a TXV, target superheat is 8-15°F. With a fixed orifice (piston), superheat depends on outdoor ambient and indoor wet bulb — use the manufacturer’s charging chart, but typical targets range from 5-20°F. Superheat below 5°F risks liquid slugging at the compressor.
+For R-410A with a TXV, target superheat is 8-15°F. With a fixed orifice (piston), superheat depends on outdoor ambient and indoor wet bulb, so use the manufacturer’s charging chart.
+Typical targets range from 5-20°F. Superheat below 5°F risks liquid slugging at the compressor.

 What is a normal subcooling for R-410A?